Insights

 If <10% of active users engage with a feature → question its existence

-Deprecate, simplify, or remove low-impact features.
+Action: Deprecate, simplify, or remove low-impact features.

 The RICE Score Reset: Reach, Impact, Confidence, and Effort.
 If you can’t put a hard number on the "Confidence" score (based on real customer interviews, not just "vibes"), the feature doesn't move to the top of the sprint.